Wynn Resorts Limited (WYNN) and the Battle of Fundamentals vs. Technicals

 WYNN’s Market Performance

-WYNN stocks went down by -3.78% for the week, with a monthly jump of 5.88% and a quarterly performance of -5.13%, while its annual performance rate touched -1.00%.
-The volatility ratio for the week stands at 4.15% while the volatility levels for the past 30 days are set at 4.06% for Wynn Resorts Limited.
-The simple moving average for the period of the last 20 days is 1.28% for WYNN stocks with a simple moving average of -15.74% for the last 200 days.
+WYNN stocks went down by -5.29% for the week, with a monthly drop of -6.65% and a quarterly performance of -15.20%, while its annual performance rate touched -14.65%.
+The volatility ratio for the week stands at 3.96% while the volatility levels for the past 30 days are set at 4.25% for Wynn Resorts Limited.
+The simple moving average for the period of the last 20 days is -8.15% for WYNN stocks with a simple moving average of -23.22% for the last 200 days.

 Analysts’ Opinion of WYNN